Music in World Cultures

 Objectives and Content

-- can recognize and place specific musical traditions within their cultural, geographical, historical and stylisitic contexts.
+- can recognize and place specific musical traditions within their cultural, geographical, historical and stylistic contexts.

-- apply ethnomusicological concepts and methods to the study of music in their own society.
+- can apply ethnomusicological concepts and methods to the study of music in their own society.

 Required Previous Knowledge

-Basic knowedge of music theory, but this does not need to be formally documented.
+Basic knowledge of music theory, but this does not need to be formally documented.

 Access to the Course

-The course is open for students in subjects within the humanities and/or social sciences.
+The course is open for all students at the University of Bergen.

 One semester of lectures including listening examples.